JGN1/ewd-api-labs-2023/README.md

 ~~~
 These changes pointed the MovieContext to my API so I was then able to make the other required changes.

-In `components/movieReviews/index.jsx`, built in quite a bit of logic to deal with the three possible states...
+In `components/movieReviews/index.jsx`, I built in quite a bit of logic to deal with the three possible states...
 + State where user not logged in
 + State where user logged in but no reviews
 + State where user logged in and reviews exist